Skip to main content

 Q(s,a)(1α)Q(s,a)+α(R(s,a)+γmaxaQ(s,a))Q(s, a) \leftarrow (1 - \alpha) Q(s, a) + \alpha \left( R(s, a) + \gamma \max_{a'} Q(s', a') \right)

-This formula is the Q-learning update rule, representing the process of "learning from experience."
-The left side is the updated Q-value, and the right side is a weighted average of the "part that retains current knowledge" and the "part that incorporates new information." α\alpha is the learning rate (0 to 1), where a larger value gives more weight to new experiences.
-RR is the immediate reward, γ\gamma is the importance of future rewards (discount factor), and maxaQ(s,a)\max_{a'} Q(s', a') is the value of the optimal action in the next state.
+This is the Q-learning update equation, which represents the process of "learning from experience."
+The left side is the updated Q-value, and the right side is a weighted average of "the part that retains current knowledge" and "the part that incorporates new information." α\alpha is the learning rate (0 to 1); a larger value places more emphasis on new experiences.
+RR is the immediate reward, γ\gamma is the discount factor for future rewards, and Max(a) Q(s', a') represents the value of the optimal action in the next state.
 By repeating this update, the agent learns an optimal action strategy.

-• SARSA (State-Action-Reward-State-Action): *An on-policy reinforcement learning algorithm.
-It updates the value function based on the chosen action, allowing for safer exploration.
-Unlike Q-learning, a key feature is that it updates using the result of the action actually taken.
+• SARSA (State-Action-Reward-State-Action): Note: An on-policy reinforcement learning algorithm.
+It updates the value function based on the action it actually takes, allowing for safer exploration.
+Unlike Q-learning, its key feature is updating based on the result of the next action that is actually chosen.

-In the SARSA algorithm, when updating the action-value function Q(s_t, a_t), the value for the current state s_t and action a_t is adjusted based on the next state s_{t+1} and its action a_{t+1}.
-The update formula reflects the difference between the current value and the value in the next state, adjusting the influence of the next state using the learning rate α and discount rate γ.
+In the SARSA algorithm, when updating the action-value function Q(s_t, a_t), the value for the current state s_t and action a_t is adjusted based on the next state s_{t+1} and its corresponding action a_{t+1}.
+The update equation reflects the difference between the current value and the value in the next state, using the learning rate α and discount factor γ to adjust the influence of the next state.
 This allows the agent to improve its value function each time it receives a reward.

-• Monte Carlo Methods: A method that updates the action-value function based on the outcome of a complete episode.
-Learning proceeds by averaging the rewards over an entire episode and evaluating each action.
-Monte Carlo methods are a general term for methods that use random numbers to perform simulations or numerical calculations.
-It was originally devised by Stanisław Ulam to explore the movement of neutrons through matter and named by John von Neumann.
+• Monte Carlo Methods: Note: A method that updates the action-value function based on the outcome of a complete episode.
+Learning progresses by averaging the total rewards of entire episodes to evaluate each action.
+The term Monte Carlo method is a general term for techniques that use random numbers for simulation and numerical calculation.
+It was originally devised by Stanislaw Ulam to study the movement of neutrons in materials and was named by John von Neumann.

-• Deep Reinforcement Learning: A method that can directly process high-dimensional data by combining deep learning and reinforcement learning.
-It enables learning in complex environments and is gaining attention in fields like autonomous driving and gaming.
+• Deep Reinforcement Learning: Note: A method that combines deep learning and reinforcement learning, enabling direct processing of high-dimensional data.
+It facilitates learning in complex environments and is gaining attention in fields like autonomous driving and gaming.

-• Actor-Critic method: An important method in reinforcement learning that takes an approach of learning the policy and value function simultaneously.
-It learns both a policy (Actor) and a value function (Critic) at the same time.
-By performing policy improvement and value evaluation in parallel, it improves the stability and efficiency of learning.
-It is a family of reinforcement learning (RL) algorithms that combines policy-based RL algorithms such as policy gradient methods with value-based RL algorithms such as value iteration, Q-learning, SARSA, and TD learning.
+• Actor-Critic method: Note: An important method in reinforcement learning that learns a policy and a value function simultaneously.
+By performing policy improvement (Actor) and value evaluation (Critic) in parallel, it improves the stability and efficiency of learning.
+It's a family of reinforcement learning (RL) algorithms that combines policy-based RL algorithms like policy gradients with value-based RL algorithms like value iteration, Q-learning, SARSA, and TD learning.

-• DQN (Deep Q-Network): A method that fuses Q-learning with deep learning.
-It estimates Q-values directly from high-dimensional input data and has achieved superhuman play in games like Atari.
+• DQN (Deep Q-Network): Note: A method that merges Q-learning with deep learning.
+It estimates Q-values directly from high-dimensional input data and has achieved superhuman performance in games like Atari.

-• DNN training The process of training a model using a multi-layered neural network.
-It improves the model's prediction accuracy by propagating data forward, backpropagating the error, and optimizing the weights.
+• DNN training Note: The process of training a model using a multi-layered neural network.
+Data is propagated forward to compute an error, which is then backpropagated to optimize the weights, thereby improving the model's prediction accuracy.

-• Neural Networks A computational model inspired by biological neural circuits, which transmits information from an input layer to an output layer and processes it in hidden layers.
-It has the ability to approximate complex functions and is widely used for image recognition, speech recognition, and more.
+• Neural Networks Note: A computational model inspired by the neural circuits of living organisms.
+It transmits information from an input layer to an output layer, with processing occurring in hidden layers.
+It has the ability to approximate complex functions and is widely used in image and speech recognition.

-• RNN (Recurrent Neural Network) A neural network specialized for processing time-series data or data with a sequence.
-The output of the hidden layer is also used as input for the next time step, enabling it to learn temporal dependencies.
+• RNN (Recurrent Neural Network) Note: A neural network specialized for processing time-series data or data with sequential order.
+The output of a hidden layer is also used as an input for the next time step, allowing it to learn temporal dependencies.

-• LSTM (Long Short Term Memory) (a type of RNN) A type of RNN with the ability to learn long-term dependencies.
-It uses a gating mechanism to select and retain important information, allowing it to hold onto information over long periods, which is difficult for standard RNNs.
+• LSTM (Long Short-Term Memory) (a type of RNN) Note: A type of RNN with the ability to learn long-term dependencies.
+To retain long-term information that is difficult for standard RNNs to learn, it uses a gate mechanism to select and hold important information.

 Activation Functions:

-• An S-shaped activation function that transforms an input value xx to a range between 0 and 1.
+• An S-shaped activation function that transforms an input value xx into the range of 0 to 1.
 In neural networks, it is used when the output is interpreted as a probability (especially in classification tasks).
 It originates from the probabilistic interpretation used in logistic regression.

 • Used in binary classification problems (e.g., logistic regression, spam filtering).